thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 4. In NEMO/ELMO, click :guilabel:`Option Set` menu.
 5. Click :guilabel:`Import New Option Set`.
 6. Choose a name for the option set.
-7. Choose the CSV or XLS file created in steps 1-3.
+7. Choose the CSV file created in steps 1-3.
 8. Click :guilabel:`Import`.

 .. note::